Custom models

 >>> [ExecutionEnvironmentVersion('v1')]

-You can also filter the execution environments that are returned by passing a string as search_for
+You can also filter the execution environments that are returned by passing a string as a search_for parameter.
+Only the execution environments that contain the passed string in name or description are returned.

 import datarobot as dr